Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

   which are null-terminated.

-To that effect, the two main string encoder factories are two overloads of `StringEncoder`, both of them accept a `Charset`, but also an `Encoder<Int>` to encode the length of the string, or a `ByteArray` corresponding to the end marker, respectively.
+To that effect, the two main string encoder factories are two overloads of `StringEncoder`, both of them accept a `Charset`, and one also takes an `Encoder<Int>` to encode the length of the string, while the other one uses a `ByteArray` corresponding to the end marker.

 For example: